-Three- and four-year-old children who get the funded entitlement could be eligible for EYPP.
+All eligible children who are in receipt of FEEE could be eligible for EYPP.

 The EYPP gives the childcare provider additional funding, which they can use to provide resources that will support your child.

 So that they can claim this extra funding, your childcare provider will ask you to fill in the section on the Parent/Carer Agreement form.